wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism_ram_io.md

 **[A.2.p3.3]** A parallel program consists of 2 tasks:

-  - Task #1 reads 20 MB of input, computes 500 Gflop, writes back 10 MB of output
+  - Task #1 reads 20 MB of input, computes 500 Gflop, writes back 100 MB of output
-  - Task #2 reads 10 MB of input, computes for 200 Gflop, writes back 20 MB of output
+  - Task #2 reads 100 MB of input, computes for 500 Gflop, writes back 100 MB of output

-We execute this program on a computer with cores that compute at 100 Gflop/sec and with a disk with 100 MB/sec read and write bandwidth.
+We execute this program on a computer with two cores that compute at 100 Gflop/sec and with a disk with 100 MB/sec read and write bandwidth.

-The program is written such that at any given time at most one file is being read/written from/to disk.
-For instance, if Task #1 starts writing its output file before Task #2, then Task #2 cannot start writing its output file until Task #1's output file has been written.

-What is the best parallel speedup  that can be achieved when running on 2 cores?
+Is  it better to run Task #1 or Task #2 first?
+Try to come up with an answer via reasoning rather than by estimate the execution time of both options and comparing.
+You can double-check your result in simulation.

 <div class="ui accordion fluid">
   <div class="title">